-Gettext on Wikipedia, PO Files, Update ALL_LINGUAS variable in the "configure" file, Customize gettext output, Update LINGUAS file, Generate MO files, Update PO files to match POT (msgmerge),
+Translating software using GNU Gettext, Translating documentation using Sphinx, Gettext on Wikipedia, PO Files, Update ALL_LINGUAS variable in the "configure" file, Customize gettext output, Update LINGUAS file, Generate MO files, Update PO files to match POT (msgmerge)

 Monolingual gettext

 Some projects decide to use gettext as monolingual formats-they code just the IDs in their source code and the string then needs to be translated to all languages, including English.
 This is supported, though you have to choose this file format explicitly when importing components into Weblate.